 Paperback Book Day

-Paperback Book Day is a holiday that’s observed annually on July 30th.
+Paperback Book Day is a holiday observed annually on July 30th.
 It’s a day for people to read, buy, sell, and swap their favorite paperbacks.
 It doesn’t matter if those paperbacks are fiction or non-fiction, whether they’re new or used, or whether they’re a new work or one that’s been around for a hundred years.

-They’re easy to carry on a bus, train, or plane, and are therefore easy to read.
+They’re easy to carry on a bus, train, or plane and are therefore easy to read.
 And that’s the main reason we love them and plan to celebrate this day with other paperback fans.

-The History Of Paperback Book Day
+The History of Paperback Book Day

-Even though we’re unsure of who invented Paperback Book Day, we do know why it’s observed on July 30th.
-That’s because this is the date when the first Penguin paperbacks were published in England back in 1935.
+Even though we’re unsure who invented Paperback Book Day, we do know why it’s observed on July 30th.
+That’s because this is the date when the first Penguin paperbacks were published in England in 1935.

-The Best-Selling Books Of All Time
+The Best-Selling Books of All Time

-- Don Quixote: Over 500 million copies sold (so far).
+- Don Quixote: Over 500 million copies sold.

 - A Tale of Two Cities: 200 million copies sold.